Last Updated on 15/06/2026 by Armands Sprogis

 The mindset of ‘newborn should be sleeping during the session’.

 I would occasionally take some awake newborn photos, but these would be simple headshots.
-Mainly during the newborn session, I would sit around and wait till baby goes to sleep.
+Mainly during the newborn session, I would sit around and wait till the baby goes to sleep.

 I started to explore the possibilities of taking newborn photos while they are awake.
 Try new awake baby poses, how to work with a newborn and expand the gallery with a variety of newborn portraits.

 These days I would have a large chunk of baby portraits awake.
-Sometimes newborn gallery would be even 50/50 awake and asleep newborn photos.
+Sometimes, newborn gallery would be even 50/50 awake and asleep newborn photos.

 You can see in the above image that the newborn was awake a lot.
-It was one of that tricky session with a very hungry baby and unsure mum.
+It was one of those tricky session with a very hungry baby and an unsure mum.
 You can see I took awake photos first, then we fed and did half the wrap in the floral crown.
 After that, I did full wrap and newborn fell asleep.
 Took the wraps off and finished the session with some sleep images.

 Newborn session routine to achieve the best sleep or awake photos.